 I’ll definitely have to give this a try the next time I make eggs!
 Also, great info about the egg color.
 Good to know!

 I had never mastered frying an egg.
-These were some great things to try.
-I love over-easy eggs and I love how the top of the egg gets cooked to with your how to fry an egg method.
+These were some great egg cooking tips to try.
+I love over-easy eggs and I love how the top of the egg gets cooked too with your how to fry an egg method.

 Dawn McAlexander says